Who We Are

 - when to see the doctor

-- when to use watchful waiting for neck pain and when you can’t
+- when to use watchful waiting for back or neck pain and when you can’t

-- when minimally invasive neck surgery, or even artificial disc replacement, can sometimes be the best and quickest way back to a pain-free active life
+- when minimally invasive back or neck surgery, or even artificial disc replacement, can sometimes be the best and quickest way back to a pain-free active life

 - artificial disc replacement for the neck